brownvc/matryodshka/README.md

     * See `scripts/eval/*-video.sh` for a sample script.

 ## Pre-trained model
 Download models pre-trained with and without transform inverse regularization by running `./download_model.sh`.
+Note these two models are trained with `--coord_net`.
 These can also be found [here at the Brown library](https://doi.org/10.26300/spba-rp45) for archival purposes.

 ## Replica dataset